 What training have the staff supporting SEND had or what training are they having?

-The SENCo has qualified teacher status and the SENCo Accreditation .
-The Headteacher is also a trained SENCo with a postgraduate diploma in Special Educational Needs.
-Both ensure that relevant up-to-date information is fed back to staff through meetings and specific inset training regularly.
+The SENCo has qualified teacher status and the SENCo Accreditation.
+She ensures that relevant up-to-date information is fed back to staff through meetings and specific inset training regularly.

 The school also has:

 How will my child be included in activities outside the school classroom including school trips?